kkristene3/Wordle/README.md

 ## In-game Screenshots

 ## References
-- The raw .txt file containing all five-letter words was uploaded by GitHub user [Chaz Reid](https://github.com/charlesreid1).
-The file used can be found at [five-letter-wrds/sgb-words.txt](https://github.com/charlesreid1/five-letter-words/blob/master/sgb-words.txt)
+- The raw .txt file containing all possible Wordle answers was uploaded by GitHub user [Garrett Scholtes](https://gist.github.com/scholtes).
+This list of words used can be found at [Wordle dictionary](https://gist.github.com/scholtes/94f3c0303ba6a7768b47583aff36654d).
+- The list of valid five-letter guesses came from GitHub user [Chaz Reid](https://github.com/charlesreid1).
+That file used can be found at [five-letter-wrds/sgb-words.txt](https://github.com/charlesreid1/five-letter-words/blob/master/sgb-words.txt).